 - Store the bag in a cool & dark place.
 Do not hang the bag , as it stretches out the handles.

 - Before storing your shoes, make sure you give them a generic cleaning and conditioning treatment

-- Leather shoes need to be stored in a temperature-controlled area that is cool and dry as iigh moisture and very hot and cold temperatures tend to destroy leather.
+- Leather shoes need to be stored in a temperature-controlled area that is cool and dry as high moisture and very hot and cold temperatures tend to destroy leather.

 - Stuff shoes up with acid free butter paper to help them retain their shape.
 You can alternatively use shoe trees.

-- Patent shoes should be stored in cloth bags as patent is quite prone to dye transfers!
+- Patent shoes should be stored in cloth bags as patents are quite prone to dye transfers!
 It is also needed so that they remain shiny and fresh.

 - Store shoes in their original shoe boxes if space permits.
 There should be dedicated shoe racks for each season

 - For boots, should be stored upright using a boot stand so they retain their shape.

 Generic Tips on How to Clean a White Leather Couch/Sofa at Home: